IowaScaledEngineering/ise-docs/docs/SimpleSig/Articles/bo-cpls.md

 [![A B&O Color Position Light](img-bocpl/bo-cpl.jpg){ align="right" width="300"}](img-bocpl/bo-cpl.jpg)

 Western US and Canadian railroads tended to use fairly consistent signaling.
-The individual indications for a set of might be different, but in general the actual signal technology was relatively common - one to three signal heads on a mast, each displaying a color, and the stack-up of colors translated into a rule the crew needed to follow.
+The individual indications for a road might be a little different from the next, but the actual signal technology was relatively common among them - one to three signal heads on a mast, each displaying a color, and the stack-up of colors translated into a rule the crew needed to follow.

 However, the eastern US brought forth three unusual systems, each of which used heads with multiple lights on and around a target, known as a "position light signal" for obvious reasons.
 Multiple lights were arranged vertically, horizontally, or on diagonals to emulate the physical orientation of semaphore blades they were intended to replace.
 Multiple lamps forming up a single aspect also provided redundancy in an era where bulbs were relatively dim and had short operational lives.